DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

   - "RSI Launcher.bat" Boots the launcher normally with the script ran (You will need to edit the bat to double check its openning stuff in the right locations)

   - "RSIShaderWipeLaunch.bat" Boots the launcher with a shader wipe and a script ran (you will need to edit the bat file to double check its openning stuff in the right locations)

+- BOTH OF THESE FILES SHOULD BE RUN AFTER "Start_Basic_Win - Rotate_Splash_Screen.bat" and "Start_Basic_Win - Rotate_Launcher_Carosuel.bat" HAS BEEN RUN ONCE

 - After you have edited them, right click on either one or both and create shortcuts for them.
 You can then move them to your desktop, remove your original RSI Launcher shortcut, and then go into the properties of the shortcuts and give them icons and edit their names to look identical to a normal boot.